 They are nicknamed “The Snuggler” by fans of the breed which tells most owners everything they need to know.

-This breed tends to be very intelligent and can pick up basic obedience very quickly.
-But, they can be quite stubborn on occasion so patience is needed.
+This Beagle Pug tends to be very intelligent and can pick up basic obedience very quickly.
+But, it’s a Beagle crossbreed that can be quite stubborn on occasion so patience is needed.

 If you are struggling, Puggles respond very well to clicker training.
 Using a clicker can help turn training into a game.

-This being said, like other mixes in this list, Puggles are very food motivated too; they are notorious for their love of snacks and in their mind anything that hits the floor is fair game.
+This being said, like other mixes on this list, Beagle Pugs are very food motivated too; they are notorious for their love of snacks, and in their mind, anything that hits the floor is fair game.

 Although if you can’t resist their cute puppy face, try treating them with healthy and dog-safe fruits and vegetables.

-When looking to buy or rescue a Beagle mixed breed, it is really important to consider your lifestyle as an important factor.
+When looking to buy or rescue one of the many Beagle mixed breeds, it is really important to consider your lifestyle as an important factor.

-It’s great to love Beagle Sheps, but if you cannot commit yourself to the daily walking and training, they may not be the dog for you.
+It’s great to love Beagle Sheps, but if you cannot commit yourself to the daily walking and training, they may not be the Beagle mix for you.

 Having young children in your home is another important factor that must be considered.
-Not all dogs do well with children, and so this is an important thing to think about when purchasing or rescuing a dog.
+Not all Beagle crosse do well with children, and so this is an important thing to think about when purchasing or rescuing one.

 Do you have a Beagle mix at home?
-Leave us a comment about your brilliant pooch in the comments below.
+Leave us a comment about your brilliant Beagle cross in the comments below.